thebushschool/cpjava/thisweek.md

 * [Access the Units 4 & 5 Student Paced Module here](https://app.peardeck.com/student/tieohailx)
 * Please respond to prompts from the session by providing answers as requested
 * Complete Units 4 & 5 and the Units 1 2 3 Student-Paced sessions by October 16th
+* I will cover some important sections in class today!

 ## B. Multiple Short Java Programs to complete and Submit
 * Balloon
 * Coin
 * Con!

 ## C. Multiple Practice Programs to complete and verify
+### These projects are introduced in the student-paced session [Units 4 & 5 Student Paced Module](https://app.peardeck.com/student/tieohailx)
 * CloverPractice
 * TargetPractice
 * BrickPractice
 * BalloonPractice

 ## D. Project Dice
-* Complete Dice Project and submit to GitHub
+* Complete Dice Project and submit to GitHub *** Project information to be posted by end of this week! ***

 ############################
 ############################